jeremypw/mat-wrapper/README.md

 When elementaryos is rebased on a distibution that contains the later version of the tool `mat2` then this wrapper will be updated to use that.

+The contractor will be shown for these file types:
+* .png and .jpeg images
+* .odf and .docx documents
+* .tar, .gzip and .zip archive files
+* .mpeg, .mp2, .mp4, ,flac audio files
+* .torrent files

 ![Screenshot](/data/screenshots/Strip.png?raw=true "Strip metadata menu option")

 The tool can also be used from the command line: